It’s 2020, and you’re still into heel drops? You’re a decade late, but better late than never, as they say.

 A lower drop running shoe is thought to promote a more ’natural’ gait.
 As in, if barefoot running is zero drop, why should running shoes be stacked higher towards the rear?

 A low heel-to-drop design is also associated with forefoot and midfoot striking.
 The logic is that having a lower rear stack allows the foot to land forward rather than striking the heel edge first.

 This, of course, is debatable.
 A video of elite runners racing a marathon in higher drop (8 mm+) shoes will often show them landing full-contact instead of heel striking.
 As they say, it’s the runner and not the shoe.

-It is safe to say that the barefoot running boom also vilified rearfoot landings, although there is no scientific evidence linking it to decreased biomechanical efficiency or a higher risk of injuries.
+It is safe to say that the barefoot running boom also vilified rearfoot landings.
+However, there is no scientific evidence linking it to decreased bio-mechanical efficiency or a higher risk of injuries.

-Midsole drops are a personal choice, and maybe over time, you become comfortable with running in drops between 4-6 mm.
+Midsole drops are a personal choice so maybe over time, you become comfortable with 4-6 mm drops.
 That said, we must point out that published heel drop specs are to be taken with a grain of salt.
 Not all shoes with the same heel offset number are the same.

 A 4 mm drop midsole with a soft cushioning will behave differently under actual weight-loaded conditions than a firmer 4 mm drop midsole.
 A softer midsole will compress under the weight (and impact), thus creating a ‘dynamic’ heel drop that is lower than the advertised drop.